Author: Bullbuster Team

 Clear is our number one selling fishing line.
 Clear is simple it gets the job done, its definitely translucent.
 If you are going to be using a reel for a bunch of different types of fishing, clear is probably the way to go.
 If you are going to be making leaders with your bulk mono, clear is probably the way to go as well.
 Bottom line you pretty much can't go wrong with clear fishing line.

 If you aren't following our tips on how to make your line last longer.
-You're clear line, can end up looking like white line.
+Your clear line, can end up looking like white line.
 If you don't rinse it off, you will easily see the salt build up, and any scratches they may have accumulated from using your line for a while without re-spooling or proper care.

 Blue Monofilament Fishing Line